 In mild episodes, calming and cooling the dog may be sufficient.
 Inflammation and swelling of the airway tissues (oedema) may be treated with oxygen therapy (see photo) and corticosteroids for short term relief.
 Surgery is required when the abnormalities chronically interfere with breathing.
 Following surgery, the dog will need to be monitored closely for at least the first 24 hours, because inflammation or bleeding can obstruct the airway, making breathing difficult or impossible.

 In all cases, it is strongly recommended that only board certified veterinary surgeons (who also are very experienced at airway surgery) be permitted to perform any type of airway surgery on cavaliers.

 -- what it is

 The palate is the roof of the mouth.
-It is divided into two parts, the anterior bony hard palate, and the posterior fleshy soft palate.
+It is divided into two parts, the anterior (front) bony hard palate, and the posterior (rear) fleshy soft palate.
 The soft palate separates the nasal passage from the oral cavity.
 An elongated soft palate is too long for the length of the mouth, so that its tip protrudes into the front of the airway and may get sucked into the laryngeal opening where it may obstruct the normal passage of air into the trachea.
 A fleshy soft palate is an abnormally thick one which reduces the dimension of the nasal air passage way.
-(See the soft palate at the top of the photo to the right.)
+(See the soft palate at the top of the sketch, right.)